-The Clark County Medical Society (CCMS) will held its 64th Board Installation Luncheon & Awards Ceremony on Saturday, June 2, 2018, at the Hard Rock Hotel & Casino.
-The event will honored incoming CCMS President Dr. Jeffrey Roth, the Lou Ruvo Center for Brain Health, Children’s Heart Center, and Harold Lee Feikes Memorial Award Winner Dr. Lesley Dickson.
+The Clark County Medical Society (CCMS) will its 64th Board Installation Luncheon & Awards Ceremony on Saturday, June 2, 2018, at the Hard Rock Hotel & Casino.
+The event honored incoming CCMS President Dr. Jeffrey Roth, the Lou Ruvo Center for Brain Health, Children’s Heart Center, and Harold Lee Feikes Memorial Award Winner Dr. Lesley Dickson.

 CCMS President Elect Dr. Jeffrey Roth

 A native Las Vegan, Dr. Roth got into medicine for one reason - to make a difference in the lives of the people of Las Vegas.
 His philosophy is simple: the patient always comes first.
 As President-Elect for CCMS, he has been instrumental in a variety of programs and initiatives involving promoting CCMS to the general public and increasing our membership and membership benefits.
 Working with Dr. Adashek and the 2017-2018 Board of Trustees, he has consistently made himself available whenever called upon to help the staff and members of CCMS achieve our full potential.

 Dr. Joseph Adashek is proud to present the CCMS President's Award to Childrens Heart Center of Nevada, in recognition of the outstanding care they provide to children with congenital heart defects as well as a host of other medical complications.

 “The work being done at the Children’s Heart Center here in Las Vegas is world class.
 We should be incredibly proud to have this group practicing medicine in our community.” - Dr. Adashek